m-july/Anthology-of-Chinese-Folk-Songs-v251103/README.md

 ## Important Note

-Original scanned will not be made available to the public since they are copyrighted works.
+Original scanned images will not be made available to the public since they are copyrighted works.

 ## Other Archived Versions